Which seafood products can your dog eat? [We review 6 options!] | Waldo's Friends

 Fish

 Dogs that enjoy eating fish should only be given small, younger, wild-caught fish.
 Safe options include salmon, tilapia, halibut, herring, whitefish, flounder, char, catfish, cod, and whiting.
-Salmon, including its skin, should be given in limited amounts since too much of it may cause weight gain.
-A type of small oily fish, sardines can also be given to dogs as they are packed in water and do not contain salt
+Salmon, including its skin, are good in limited amounts since too much may cause weight gain.
+Dogs can have sardines, a type of small oily fish, as long as they are packed in water and do not contain salt

 On the other hand, it is best to steer clear of tuna (especially longfin tuna), tilefish, swordfish, shark, and King mackerel.
 These fish have higher levels of mercury and parasites because of their size and age.